key4hep/Gaudi/cmake/README.md

     just run CMake to generate the build directory (or reconfigure)

-* `all`
+* `all` (default)

     build everything (implies `configure`)

 * `test`

-    run the tests, note that it does not imply the build and does not require installation
+    run the tests (and generate HTML reports), note that it does not imply the build and does not require installation

 * `install`

-    populate the `InstallArea` directory, *required for runtime*
+    populate the `InstallArea` directory, *required for runtime/deployment*

+Some extra targets are provided for special cases:

+* `unsafe-install`

+    allow partial installation after a failed build (for builds in a continuous integration system)

+* `post-install`

+    optional operations on the content of `InstallArea` (like compressing the `python` directory)

 Build